patrickroocks/lsystem/README.md

 The **lsystem** application is an interactive fractal generator for Lindenmayer systems (also called ["L-systems", Wikipedia](https://en.wikipedia.org/wiki/L-system)).

-It supports Lindenmayer systems with arbitrary many variables (including helper variables which do not result in painted segments), different angles for left/right rotations and scaling down drawings within the recursive call.
-The user interface is written in Qt5/QML.
+It supports Lindenmayer systems with arbitrary many literals (including helper literals which do not result in painted segments), different angles for left/right rotations and scaling down drawings within the recursive call.

+The user interface is written in Qt6/QML.
+It supports sliders for all relevant parameters, such that the fractal is repainted after every parameter change.
+Multiple fractals can be placed, dragged and scaled on the canvas.
+The UI also contains a player/animator which shows the stepwise development of the fractal.

+The expansion and rendering of the L-system is done in different threads, such that the UI stays responsive during the computations.

-## Download Binaries
+## Download binaries

 **Screenshots and prebuild binaries (Ubuntu and Windows):** https://www.p-roocks.de/wordpress2/lsystem-simulator